GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Lead a short discussion about a given growth mindset affirmation

-Students will talk about its meaning and how the affirmation might look in action (inside and outside the classroom).
-Describing specific situations or instances where the behavior might occur is beneficial.
+Students will discuss its meaning and how the affirmation might look in practice (both inside and outside the classroom).
+Describing specific situations in which the behavior might occur is beneficial.
 Allow students to come up with their own ideas.

 Students discuss their own self-talk

-Self-talk is the voice that students hear in their heads regarding their own potential and abilities.
+Self-talk is the voice students hear in their heads about their potential and abilities.
 How are those messages the same and different from the positive affirmations discussed in class?
 Allow students a few days to pay attention to their self-talk before you ask them to reflect on it.
 Most of the time, people don’t pay attention to their self-talk (and may not even realize that they use negative self-talk regularly).
 Allowing students time to increase their own awareness of their self-talk will lead to more meaningful discussions.
-Here is a freebie for students to practice reframing their self-talk.

 Train students to listen to each other

 Train classmates to respond when a student makes a limiting remark (indicative of a fixed mindset).
 “Rephrase that statement using a growth mindset affirmation,” for example.
 If a student says, “I can’t do this, it’s too hard,” a possible rephrase might be, “I can do hard things!”
 Other options include “when something is difficult, I have the determination to see it through,” or “I am capable of doing difficult things.”
-Rephrasing limiting remarks can work to change the mindset of that student.
+Rephrasing limiting remarks can help change that student’s mindset.

 Teach students about the malleability of the brain and the importance of adopting a growth mindset

-The more a student learns and the harder a student works, the smarter they become.
+The more a student learns and the harder they work, the smarter they become.
 It’s a fact.
 Every student has unlimited potential.
-Their motivation and their willingness to accept challenges increases when they understand these concepts.
-This blog post, 10 Things You Need to Know About Growth Mindset, will provide you with a solid base for understanding growth mindset concepts.
+Their motivation and their willingness to accept challenges increase when they understand these concepts.
+This blog post, “10 Things You Need to Know About Growth Mindset,” provides a solid foundation for understanding growth mindset concepts.

 WHERE CAN YOU FIND POSITIVE GROWTH MINDSET AFFIRMATIONS?